-As I Lay Dying is an American metalcore band founded in 2000 by the vocalist Tim Lambesis.
+As I Lay Dying is an American metalcore band founded in 2000 (in San Diego, California) by the vocalist Tim Lambesis.
 The band became one of the greatest metalcore bands ever with several number 1 hits, Grammy nominations, plenty of awards, and performances in globally famous events.

 As a prominent metalcore band, As I Lay Dying blends heavy metal, hardcore, and grindcore in their music and uses strong influences from melodic death metal.
 Their style can be clearly heard in their Grammy-nominated song “Nothing Left,” which became one of the biggest hits of the band.